-Most recently, he serves as Executive Vice President and CFO of MasTec, Inc., a Fortune 500 North American infrastructure company and the largest renewable power contractor in the U.S. (specializing in wind, solar and biomass facilities).
-During his tenure he provided the strategic thinking and vision to grow the company's annual revenue from less than \$4 billion (when he joined the company in 2013) to an expected annual revenue of approximately \$13 billion in
+Most recently, he served as Executive Vice President and CFO of MasTec, Inc., a Fortune 500 North American infrastructure company and the largest renewable power contractor in the U.S. (specializing in wind, solar and biomass facilities).
+During his tenure he provided the strategic thinking and vision to grow the company's annual revenue from less than \$4 billion (when he joined the company in 2013) to an expected annual revenue of approximately \$12 billion in 2023

-He also oversaw MasTec's ESG assessment and reporting and was heavily engaged in enterprise risk management (ERM) activities.
-He helped guide cybersecurity risk, mitigation and controls - experience he also shares with Goodwill Industries as a director on its Cyber and Technology Committee.
+He also oversaw MasTec's ESG assessment and reporting and was heavily engaged in ERM activities.
+He helped guide cybersecurity risk, mitigation, and controls - experience he also shares with Goodwill Industries as a director on its Cyber and Technology Committee.